mfkinhiraeth/library_management_system/README.md

 The LMS web application includes the following core features:

 1. **User Authentication**
-   - Sign up / Sign in / Role-based login (Admin, Librarian, Member)
+   - Sign up / Sign in

 2. **Book Borrowing System**
-   - Borrow books (Members)
+   - Borrow books
-   - Set return due dates and manage borrowing limits
+   - Set return due dates

 3. **Book Returning System**
    - Return books
    - Automatic fine calculation for overdue items

-4. **Book Reservation System**
+4. **Room Reservation System**
-   - Users can search for books by title, author, genre, or availability

-6. **Refund and Fine System**
-   - Allow user to check fines, pay fines and request refunds online
+   - Users can reserve any available discussion room in the library

-7. **Notifications System**
+7. **Profile Page System**
-   - Reminders for due dates, fines, membership and events
+   - User can manage their own profile for the website (eg: edit profile picture)

 8. **Membership System**
    - User can make new membership if they does not have one or update their membership.

+9. **Book Catalogue**
-   - User can get various benefits from the membership
+    - User can view the books that the library has inside the Book Catalogue page

 ## 📌 Entity Relationship Diagram